heylf/heylf/README.md

-## Hi - I am Florian Heyl - Nice to meet you 👋
+## Hi!
+I am Florian - Nice to meet you 👋

 - 💻 I’m currently developing scalable workflows and tools to analyze and process spatial omics and single cell multi-omics data, have a look at [nf-core/spatialxe](https://github.com/nf-core/spatialxe)
 - 🌱 I’m also exploring